OurPlanscape/burn-emulator/README.md

 ## Components

+3 components to the microservices in order to separate resource requirements and limit costs.
+API requires no GPU resources but can still check cache to serve identical requests and only requests from GPU service if necessary.
+Minimum instances for both services should probably be set to 0 in Cloud run settings somewhere but if many users requests the GPU will stay warm and queue them up.
+See individual sub-repos for details.

 | Directory | What it is |
 | --- | --- |
 | [`burn-emulator-model/`](burn-emulator-model/README.md) | Model library + CLI: train, evaluate, and `run()` inference. |